-Plans How They Work Kaiser Permanente HMO A group model Health Maintenance Organization (HMO) with its own hospitals, outpatient facilities, doctors, nurses, and other health care professionals You receive all care from a Kaiser facility or physician.
+Plans Kaiser Permanente HMO A group model Health Maintenance Organization (HMO) with its own hospitals, outpatient facilities, doctors, nurses, and other health care professionals How They Work You receive all care from a Kaiser facility or physician.
 No benefits are paid for services received from other providers - except for emergencies outside the Kaiser Permanente service area.
 You choose a Kaiser Permanente Primary Care Physician (PCP) after coverage begins.
 (Contact Kaiser directly for details).
 UnitedHealthcare HMO A Health Maintenance Organization (HMO) that contracts with private hospitals, medical groups and individual private practice physicians for services at negotiated rates Each family member may choose his or her own PCP from UnitedHealthcare's network of private practice physicians.
 You pay only a small copayment for most services.
 There's no deductible and no claim forms.
 Services received from other providers are not covered - except for emergencies outside the UnitedHealthcare network provider area.
+UnitedHealthcare Harmony HMO A narrow network Health Maintenance Organization (HMO).
+Each family member may choose a provider group in Los Angeles County, Orange County, San Bernardino County, Riverside County, or San Diego County.
+Once a provider is selected, all of your and your families care must be received within your chosen provider group.
+Each family member may choose his or her own PCP within their chosen provider group.
+You pay only a small co-payment for most services.
+There's no deductible and no claim forms.
+Services received from other providers are not covered - except for emergencies outside the UnitedHealthcare Harmony HMO provider area.
 UnitedHealthcare Select Plus PPO A Preferred Provider Organization (PPO) medical plan that allows you to choose an in-network PPO provider or an out-of-network provider each time you need care You have the freedom to see any physician you choose at any time; however, when you use a UnitedHealthcare network provider (doctor or hospital) you pay less.